High Risk Work Licence WP / Licence to operate a boom type EWP

 This Boom Lift training program is run over 3 days including an assessment component.
 The course covers planning and preparing for work, safely setting up, operating, shutting down and securing an elevating work platform, conducting routine checks and EWP maintenance, identifying risks and hazards, relevant OHS legislation and duty of care.

-This TLILIC0005 - Licence to operate a boom type EWP (Boom over 11m) training course has been developed in accordance with the licensing and assessment requirements of NOHSC:1006.
+This TLILIC0005 - Licence to operate a boom-type elevating work platform (boom length 11 metres or more) training course has been developed in accordance with the licensing and assessment requirements of NOHSC:1006.

 Boom Lift Course outline: